KofiAnnan97/apgb_converter/README.md

 - Features
     - [ ] Dynamically scale image when window size is updating
 - Optimizations
-    - [ ] Find a more dynamic solution for finding the`image_view/` directory for the dynamic palette image viewer
+    - [X] Find a more dynamic solution for finding the`image_view/` directory for the dynamic palette image viewer
 - Miscellaneous
-    - [ ] Upload more sample images for testing GB palettes dynamically
+    - [X] Upload more sample images for testing GB palettes dynamically
     - [ ] Add an application icon

 ## Quick Start
 ### Pre-requistes
 - C++17 or higher
-- QT6 (and supported qmake)
+- QT6

 ### Build and Run
 ##### Option 1: QT Creator
 1. Open project through interface
-2. Build project
+2. Navigate to Project Settings > Project Environment
-3. Navigate to executable from `build/` directory
+    1. Add APGB_IMG_VIEW_PATH variable with image_view/ path
-4. Run application executable
+3. Build and run application
 ##### Option 2: Command Line
 1. Open the directory for this project.
 2. Configure QT and Qmake